Administrator of the Environmental Protection Agency

 The administrator of the Environmental Protection Agency is the head of the United States Environmental Protection Agency (EPA), and is thus responsible for enforcing the nation's Clean Air and Clean Water Acts, as well as numerous other environmental statutes.
 The administrator is nominated by the president of the United States and must be confirmed by a vote of the Senate.

-On March 10, 2021, Michael S. Regan was confirmed by a vote 66 to 34 as the administrator of the EPA, the first Black man to serve in this role.
+Lee Zeldin is the current administrator of the EPA.

 Rank in the Cabinet

 Since the Clinton administration, the EPA administrator has been accorded cabinet rank by the president.
-The administrator of the EPA is equivalent to the position of Minister of the Environment in other countries.
+The administrator of the EPA is equivalent to the position of minister of the environment in other countries.
 There have been various proposals to make the EPA a full executive department.

 List of administrators

+The following persons served as Administrator of the Environmental Protection Agency: